sdvg/blog-posts/posts/vue-svg-symbol-sprites.md

 Just be aware that this uses the [Fetch API][fetch-api] which is not supported by Internet Explorer.

 If you need to support IE, you can either import a [fetch polyfill][fetch-polyfill] or copy and adapt [the function][icon-sprite-loader] to the HTTP client you use.
-The latter is what I did for my work projects where we support IE, already have bundled [Superagent][superagent] as a HTTP client and did not want to increase the bundle size by including a polyfill which is otherwise not needed.
+I have done the latter for my work projects.
+Since IE is supported there and [Superagent][superagent] is already bundled as HTTP client, we didn't want to increase the bundle size by an otherwise not needed polyfill.

 ## Create a Vue component